 1981: Rotenone

-Since 1982, the SF Crooked River system has been stocked only with hatchery-raised summer steelhead Deschutes River stock 66H (which are produced at the Oak Springs Hatchery), fin-clipped redband trout stock 153H and possibly steelhead with origins from the upper Crooked River basin or the lower Deschutes River.
+Since 1982, the SF Crooked River system has been stocked only with hatchery-raised summer steelhead Deschutes River stock 66H (which are produced at the Oak Springs Hatchery), fin-clipped redband trout stock 153H and possibly steelhead with origins from the upper Crooked River basin.
 Monitoring in the SF Crooked did not find any evidence of natural production.
 However, monitoring was not conducted in Twelvemile Creek.

 In the early 2000’s ODFW started a program to produce a locally adapted stock by collecting gravid adult redband trout in the Ochoco National Forest from several different streams that were geographically close to each other.
 The main streams they collected wild adults from included Paulina Creek, Wolf Creek, and Sugar Creek.
 These adult fish were spawned in the Oak Springs Hatchery stock 153H, and then returned to their native stream.
 Fin-clipped 153H fingerlings were stocked in the SF Crooked from 2004-2009.
 The Cranebow stock 127H was used in 2010 and 2011.
 Due to successful natural production and good population dynamics, ODFW ceased stocking the SF after the 2011 release.